zajitschek/metaanalysis/chapters/chapter3.md

 We're back to organisational skills - and are placing our picture shots into a new folder - let's call it **metaDigitise_figures** (read more about organising your extraction directories in the "Setting up directory structures" [section](https://cran.r-project.org/web/packages/metaDigitise/vignettes/metaDigitise.html).

-To extract our two figures we need to provide the directory path name of the folder with the images to the *metaDigise()* function, in our case:
+To extract our two figures we need to provide the directory path name of the folder with the images to the *metaDigitise()* function, in our case:

 ``` data <- metaDigitise(dir = "data/metaDigitise_figures/") ```